algorandfoundation/docs/docs/get-started/devenv/index.md

 ## Recommendation?

 If you only want to try out Algorand code snippets, you can get started quickly with a third-party API service.
 However, to continue learning about Algorand and its smart signatures/smart contracts, installing the Algorand sandbox is recommended.
-Also, the sandbox comes with the [indexer software](https://developer.algorand.org/docs/rest-apis/indexer/#create-publication-overlay), which runs locally so you can quickly lookup applications, assets, transactions, and accounts.
+Also, in local private networks, the sandbox comes with the [indexer software](https://developer.algorand.org/docs/rest-apis/indexer/#create-publication-overlay), which runs locally so you can quickly lookup applications, assets, transactions, and accounts.

-Here are steps to install the Algorand sandbox:
+Once you have the prerequisites detailed on the [sandbox README](https://github.com/algorand/sandbox#getting-started), you can install the Algorand sandbox:

 ```sh
 // clone the sandbox from GitHub